ddella/OpenSSL/Digital Signature/ECDSA-Sig.md

 [to learn more on ECC](https://www.instructables.com/Understanding-how-ECDSA-protects-your-data/)
 ## ECDSA signature with OpenSSL
-In this section I'll walk through the process to perform ECDSA signature on a a bogus binary file.
-That will work on any type of data.
+In this section I'll walk through the process to perform ECDSA signature on a bogus file that we call `data`.
+That will work on any type of data, either text or binary file.
+Following are the steps to generate a signature file:
-1. Generate a key pair
+1. Generate an ECC private key
 2. Extract the public key, from the private key
-3. Convert the ECC public key in DER and PEM format
+3. Generate a hash
-4. Generate a hash
+4. Create a signature using the private key and the hash
-5. Create a signature using the private key and the hash
+5. Verify the signature
-6. Verify the signature
+6. Modify the source data and verify the signature
-## 1. Generate Key Pair
+## 1. Generate an ECC private key
 Use this command to generate an elliptic curve private key `private-key.pem`:
 ```shell
 openssl ecparam -name prime256v1 -genkey -noout -out private-key.pem
 ```
->An ECC Private Key starts with:
+>The file `private-key.pem` looks like:
 >```
 >-----BEGIN EC PRIVATE KEY-----
 > [...]